Alpackers/CTF-Writeups/2015/CSAW-CTF/Web/K_-Stairs/Readme.md

 ![Image of registration]
 (./Images/register.png)

-So, straight off the bat we notice that we were given 3 tokens for registering to play and that their appears to be DLC content available to help us in our conquest.
-After a lot of playing around and throwing things (the site was very slow and buggy at times) we noticed that if you register and then just logout and re-register it aggregated your tokens.
+So, straight off the bat we notice that we were given 3 tokens for registering to play and there appears to be DLC content available to help us in our conquest.
+After a lot of playing around and throwing things (the site was very slow and buggy at times), we noticed that if you register and then just logout and re-register it aggregates your tokens.

 ![Image of tokens]
 (./Images/tokens.png)